DigitalCommons/mykomap/README.md

 # USAGE

+(Also prerequisites section below)

 This package is designed to supply the basic source and web assets for a Solidarity Economy Association map website.
 This is tailored for a particular case by a configuration file, and an about.html page, supplied by the consumer site package.

-The consumer package should supply a script target to build itself like this, which uses the `sea-site-build` script exported by this package.
+The consumer package should supply a run-script target to build itself, as in the example below, which uses the `sea-site-build` script exported by this package.

-The "dev" package is a suggestion for allowing local hosting of the site for development, using the command-line PHP executable's facility to launch a web server.
-(On Debian and related distros, you'll need the `php-cli` and `php-curl` packages.)

 ```
   "scripts": {
-    "build": "generate-version $npm_package_name >config/version.json && sea-site-build config node_modules/sea-map node_modules/sea-dataserver build",
+    "build": "sea-site-build -c config -m node_modules/sea-map -d build src/*",
+    "deploy": "sea-site-deploy",
-    "dev": "php -t build/out -S localhost:8080"
+    "server": "php -t build/out -S localhost:8080"
   },
 ```

+Additionally, this illustrates two other suggested run-scripts:
+`deploy` and `server`.

+The `server` run-script illustrates how to run a web server for testing the site without deploying, for development.
+It uses the command-line PHP executable's facility to launch a web server.
+(Remember to build the site before running this.)

+The `deploy` run-script illustrates how to deploy the web site to a remote location.
+It uses the `sea-site-deploy` script, which internally uses `rsync`.
+(Again, remember to build first.)

 Given these, basic usage of a consuming NPM package therefore would look like this:

     npm install         # Download the dependencies
-    npm run build       # Build and minify the source into builds/out npm run def         # Launch a development web server on http://localhost:8080
+    npm run build       # Build and minify the source into builds/out npm run server      # Launch a development web server on http://localhost:8080

+And to deploy it, either configure a target specific to your package, which in this example is called `mypackage`:

+	npm config set mypackage:deploy_to=joe@example.com:/some/path
+	npm run deploy

+Or, you can override any configured values via the command line like
+this:

+	npm run deploy -- -f some/where -t joe@example.com:/some/path

+This is to support scripting the deploy step.
+See the inline documentation within [sea-site-deploy](bin/sea-site-deploy) for further details.

+See [DEVELOPMENT.md](./DEVELOPMENT.md) for more information about building and deploying sea-map websites during development of sea-map.

+# PREREQUISITES

+Besides a modern version of NPM and NodeJS, this package needs the following command line tools:

+- `bash` - or possibly any Bourne-shell compatible shell (untested)
+- `rsync` - a file transfer utility
+- `php` - the command-line version of PHP

+Additionally, the PHP `curl` module needs to be installed.

+On Debian and related distros, Bash comes by default, and you can install the others with:

+    apt install rsync php-cli php-curl

+On Windows 10 and above, you can install these via the [Windows Subsystem for Linux][WSL].

+NPM toolchain prerequisites are listed in `package.json` and installed with `npm install`.

 # CONSUMING PACKAGE REQUIREMENTS